isovector/reasonablypolymorphic.com/site/misc/law.markdown

 <figcaption>Courts of the top 1000 important cases</figcaption>
 </figure>

-This seems plausible; the Supreme Court takes most of the cake, but the superior courts and courts of appeal from powerful provinces make an appearance.
-Of notable omission, however, is Quebec from this data.
-Is it hiding in the "other" category?
-Let's zoom in on that:
+Interesting.
+The Supreme Court takes most of the cake, but Ontario and Quebec are crowded out by BC and Alberta.
+Drilling down into the "other" category from the chart above:

 <figure>
 <div id="court-of-other-cases">
 select court, count(*) as count from (select court from decisions order by importance desc limit 1000) x group by court having count <= 20 and count > 5;
-ADD other,15

   <script>
     pieChart(
       "#court-of-other-cases",
-      "/data/1612641925.csv",
+      "/data/1612753494.csv",
       d => d.court,
       d => d.count)
   </script>